anaclumos/WWDC18/README.md

     Written by Sunghyun Cho on April 21st, 2018.

 #### Added on Sep 2019
-Things have changed a lot.
-I do not agree with the above writing and the main essay.
+Things have changed a lot. *In some extent*, I do not agree with the above writing and the main essay.
 Especially for the main essay, it contains some insensitive expressions and ideas that I should have thought more carefully.
 However, for the sake of making this a `reference material` for other applicants, I will keep its intact form from the day that I applied.